 I/We understand and agree that I/we are responsible for and intend to comply with the management plan and all other requirements of the MFL program including: (i) Subchapter VI of Chapter 77, Wis.
 Stats., (ii) Subchapter III of Chapter NR 46, Wis.
 Adm.
 Code.

 All Owners must sign, including life estate holders if applicable.

-Name (please print) Signature Date Signed Initial and Date for Changes MILLARD, WARREN G
+Name (please print) Signature Date Signed LONG, JOSHUA K